MobileManipulation/eye_hand_calibration/README.md

 tags and forward kinematics, and cleverly crops the point cloud down to include only the points from the calibration plate.
 It also computes a combined point cloud from all frames of a given datapoint, and performs and ICP fit of a plane to the data.

+## Generating the Calibration URDF
+Running "go.sh calibration" in momap_descriptions will generate the correct URDF for calibration